uikit/uikit-site/docs/pages/lightbox.md

 ## Accessibility

-The Lightbox component adheres to the [Dialog (Modal) WAI-ARIA design pattern](https://www.w3.org/WAI/ARIA/apg/patterns/dialogmodal/) and the [Carousel WAI-ARIA design pattern](https://www.w3.org/WAI/ARIA/apg/patterns/carousel/) and sets the appropriate WAI-ARIA roles, states and properties.
+The Lightbox component adheres to the [Dialog (Modal) WAI-ARIA design pattern](https://www.w3.org/WAI/ARIA/apg/patterns/dialogmodal/) and the [Carousel WAI-ARIA design pattern](https://www.w3.org/WAI/ARIA/apg/patterns/carousel/) and automatically sets the appropriate WAI-ARIA roles, states and properties.

 - The *lightbox* has the `dialog` role, the `aria-modal` property and the `aria-roledescription` property set to `carousel`.
 - The *slide list* has an ID, the `presentation` role and the `aria-live` property.
 - The *slides* have an ID, the `group` role, the `aria-roledescription` property set to `slide` and an `aria-label` property.

 The previous/next navigation adheres to the [button pattern](https://www.w3.org/WAI/ARIA/apg/patterns/button/).

 - The *prev/next navigation items* have the `button` role, the `aria-controls` property set to the ID of the slide list, and an `aria-label` property.

 The Close component automatically sets the appropriate WAI-ARIA roles and properties.

 - The *close icon* has the `aria-label` property, and if an `<a>` element is used, the `button` role.

-### Keyboard Interaction
+### Keyboard interaction

-- <kbd>Left Arrow</kbd> or <kbd>Right Arrow</kbd>: When Lightbox is shown, will navigate to previous/next slide.

-***

-## i18n
+The lightbox gallery can be accessed through keyboard using the following keys.

+- The <kbd>left/right arrow</kbd> keys navigate through the slides.
+If the focus is on the last slide, it moves to the first slide.
+- The <kbd>home</kbd> or <kbd>end</kbd> keys move the focus to the first or last slide.
+- The <kbd>esc</kbd> key closes the lightbox.

+### Internationalization

 The Lightbox component uses the following translation strings.
-Learn more about [translating components](i18n.md).
+Learn more about [translating components](accessibility.md#internationalization).

 | Key          | Default          | Description                             |
 |--------------|------------------|-----------------------------------------|